Deer Mouse

 Feasting on seeds, grains and fruit, Field Mice often aggravate farmers when they infiltrate grain silos and storage bins.
 These rodents are well-known carriers of the deadly Hantavirus which has caused numerous deaths in the United States.
 As prolific breeders, they pose serious health risks for humans and pets.

-Diet of the Deer Mouse
+Diet of the deer mouse

 Daily Amount: